Wednesday, July 5, 2017

 We shall describe conditions of the soul that words can only hint at.
-We shall have to use logic to try to corner perspectives that laugh at our attempt. --Huston Smith
+We shall have to use logic to try to corner perspectives that laugh at our attempt. —Huston Smith

-As we live the spiritual life, we find words and logic are only capable of pointing in the direction of some truths.
+As we strive to live the spiritual life, we find words and logic are only capable of pointing in the direction of some truths.
 Words do not contain the entire truth our experience may be teaching us.
 This is like the difference between hearing about fishing versus actually being on the water, smelling the misty air, and feeling the fish tug on our line.

 Spiritual development is a form of education.
 We are developing the part of us that learns by experience, that has a feeling without exactly knowing why, that understands stories better than statistics.
 Gradually, we accept more experiences in our lives as mysteries, as not fitting into any specific categories.
 Many experiences will have more meaning than cold facts could ever express.
 As this side of us develops, we don't discard reason and judgment; we become deeper human beings.

-Action for the Day: Today, I will give my intuition more freedom.
+Today's Action: Today, I will give my intuition more freedom.
 That will help my spiritual self grow.

 One Day At A Time